evelinajim/Architect-Project-1/README.md

 # Architect-Project-1
 -my jupyter notebook decided to crash on me so I decided to write down my documentation here. <p>
-To learn arm assembly, writing in arm, troubleshooting arm, building.
+To learn arm assembly, writing in arm, troubleshooting arm, building.<p>
-The purpose of recursive Merge Sort:
+The purpose of recursive Merge Sort:<p>
 This merge sort calls for two lists by breaking the array into two.
-It then orders them separately using a recursive call to order the subarrays, so that then it can be two ordered list.
-Once ordered, it merges the lists and returns one ordered list.
-We can see how it sorts it here with the use of L = ; and R = ;
+It then orders them separately <p>
+using a recursive call to order the subarrays, so that then it can be two ordered list.
+Once ordered,<p>
+it merges the lists and returns one ordered list.
+We can see how it sorts it here with the use of L = ; and R = ;<p>

-The purpose of Iterative/Non-Recursive Mergesort:
+The purpose of Iterative/Non-Recursive Mergesort:<p>
-Trying to figure out an effective way to sort out a list of 16, 32, 128 with a few number of cycles.
+Trying to figure out an effective way to sort out a list of 16, 32, 128 with a few number of cycles.<p>
 This way it'll cut out time for us and work on our raspberry pi.
-This focuses on loops and N iterations if the loop is i < n (essentially) then the loop will continue to keep going and sorting the list; however once it is i >= n the loop will end because the loop has reached all N iterations.
+This focuses on loops and N iterations<p>
+if the loop is i < n (essentially) then the loop will continue to keep going and sorting the list; however<p>
+once it is i >= n the loop will end because the loop has reached all N iterations.
 It sorts it as well.
+We can<p>
-We can see how it does it here with the use k = ;
+see how it does it here with the use k = ;<p>

 # Sub Project 1 Control Structure
 * Code up a C/C++ Goto statement